 Orange 1 year

 Red 6 months

 Green 100 days

-No colour not to be used
+No colour Not to be used

-- 4.23 This creditworthiness service uses a wider array of information than just primary ratings.
-Furthermore, by using a risk weighted scoring system, it does not give undue impact to just one agency's ratings. - 4.24 Typically the minimum credit ratings criteria the Council uses will be a short term rating (Fitch or equivalents) of short term rating F1 and a long term rating of A-.
+- 4.25 This creditworthiness service uses a wider array of information than just primary ratings, and by using a risk weighted scoring system, it does not give undue impact to just one agency's ratings. - 4.26 Typically, the minimum credit ratings criteria the Council uses will be a short term rating (Fitch or equivalents) of F1 and a long term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings, but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use.
+In these instances, consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 4.27 All credit ratings will be monitored prior to making an investment decision.
+The Council is alerted to changes to ratings of all three agencies through its use of the LAS creditworthiness service.

-- 4.25 All credit ratings will be monitored prior to making an investment decision.
-The Council is alerted to changes to ratings of all three agencies through its use of the LAS creditworthiness service. - if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately; - in addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx European Financials benchmark and other market data on a daily basis via LAS's Passport website.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 4.26 The Council will not place sole reliance on the use of this external service.
-In addition this Council will use market data and market information, and information on external support for banks to help support its decision making process.
+- if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its use for new investments will be withdrawn immediately; - in addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx European Financials benchmark and other market data on a daily basis via LAS's Passport website.
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 4.28 The Council will not place sole reliance on the use of this external service.
+In addition, this Council will use market data and market information, and information on external support for banks to help support its decision making process.